Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Main results for Problem

 \subsection{Preliminaries of Hilbert space projections}

-Given zero mean random variables $x$ and $y$ defined on a common probability space we use $\LEXP[x \mid y]$ to denote the LLMS (least linear mean square) estimate of $x$ given $y$.
-A standard result in least square filtering~\cite[Theorem 3.2.1]{Kailath2000} is that the LLMS estimate is the projection of $x$ on the Hilbert space $Y$, which is given by
+Given zero mean random variables $x$ and $y$ defined on a common probability space, the least linear mean square estimate (LLMS) $\LEXP[ x \mid \SP(y) ]$ is the projection of $x$ on to $Y = \SP(y)$ and satisfies the orthogonal projection property: for any $z \in Y$,

-When $x$ and $y$ are jointly Gaussian the LLMS estimate $\LEXP[x \mid y]$ is equal to the MMSE estimate $\EXP[x \mid y]$ but, in general, they are different.
-Let $Y$ denote the span of $y$.
-Immediate implication of~\eqref{eq:LLMS} is that for any $z \in Y$,